McGill-DMaS/Kam1n0-Community/documentation/server/Kam1n0 v 2.0 Server Tutorial.md

 ### Clone group view

-The `Clone Group View` lists different cloned subgraphs and compares their differences.
+`Clone Group View` lists different cloned subgraphs and compares their differences.
 The panel below the two text columns lists the cloned subgraphs as cloned groups.
 Each group consists of pairs of cloned basic blocks between two functions.
 These basic blocks belong to the same group since they can be connected in the control flow.
 By clicking on each clone pair, the above two text views will jump to the corresponding basic blocks and compare their differences using string alignment.

 ![](images/group.png)